tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

                            | Load |
                            +------+
 ~~~~
-{:#sl-interworking title="Extending network slice over slice policy incapable device(s)."}
+{:#sl-interworking title="Extending network slice over NRP incapable device(s)."}

-### Combining Slice Policy Modes
+### Combining Network Resource Partition Modes

-It is possible to employ a combination of the slice policy modes that were
+It is possible to employ a combination of the NRP modes that were
 discussed in {{SliceModes}} to realize a network slice.
 For example, data and
-control plane slice policy mode can be employed in parts of a network, while
+control plane NRP modes can be employed in parts of a network, while
-control plane slice policy mode can be employed in the other parts of the
+control plane NRP mode can be employed in the other parts of the
 network.
 The path selection, in such case, can take into
-account the slice aggregate specific available network resources.
-The SS carried within
+account the NRP available network resources.
+The SAS carried within
-packets allow transit nodes to enforce the corresponding S-PHB on the parts of the
+packets allow transit nodes to enforce the corresponding NRP-PHB on the parts of the
-network that apply the data plane slice policy mode.
-The SS can be
+network that apply the data plane NRP mode.
+The SAS can be
-maintained while traffic traverses nodes that do not enforce data plane slice
+maintained while traffic traverses nodes that do not enforce data plane Network Resource
-policy mode, and so slice PHB enforcement can resume once traffic traverses
+Partition mode, and so slice PHB enforcement can resume once traffic traverses
 capable nodes.

-## Mapping Traffic on Slice Aggregates
+## Mapping Traffic on Slice-Flow Aggregates

 The usual techniques to steer traffic onto paths can be applicable when
-steering traffic over paths established for a specific slice aggregate.
+steering traffic over paths established for a specific Slice-Flow Aggregate.

 For example, one or more (layer-2 or layer-3) VPN services can be directly
-mapped to paths established for a slice aggregate.
+mapped to paths established for a Slice-Flow Aggregate.
 In this case, the per Virtual Routing and
 Forwarding (VRF) instance
 traffic that arrives on the Provider Edge (PE) router over external interfaces can be
-directly mapped to a specific slice aggregate path.
+directly mapped to a specific Slice-Flow Aggregate path.
 External interfaces can be
 further partitioned (e.g., using VLANs) to allow mapping one or more VLANs to
-specific slice aggregate paths.
+specific Slice-Flow Aggregate paths.

 Another option is steer traffic to specific destinations directly over multiple
 slice policies.
 This allows traffic arriving on any external interface and